10up/gutenberg-best-practices/training/02-cta-lesson.md

 :::tip

 :::note
 See that `setAttributes` call?
-That's a function that is provided by the block API to set attributes for the block you can read more about it [here](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-attributes/)
+That's a function that is provided by the block API to set attributes for the block and you can read more about it [here](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-attributes/)
 :::note

 ### 3: Adding an optional field to the block